What’s New at Vail Over the Last Five Years

 - Gondola One – 2012, replaced the Vista Bahn with increased uphill capacity to Mid-Vail and inspired a redesigned Vail Village Base area and Mid-Vail Station (pictured

-- Mountain Top Express Lift (#4) – coming 2013, replaces a four-passenger chairlift with a new six-passenger chair (six-pack), reducing wait times at a vital mountain junction.
+- Mountain Top Express Lift (#4) – 2013, replaced a four-passenger chairlift with a new six-passenger chair (six-pack), reducing wait times at a vital mountain junction.
 It also offers features a loading gates with a right angle load and a loading conveyor system – a system that has been widely used at European resorts for years and is shown to reduce the number of lift stops and slows, thereby increasing the efficiency of the lift.

 Redefining mountain dining with The 10th at Mid-Vail